 This is one of Oaxaca’s largest and most lively markets.
 It may lack organisation and signage, but it makes up for that with unique sights, sounds and delicious smells.

-This market sells everything from traditional handicrafts to delicious local food like chapuline tacos.
 I recommend getting there as early as possible to beat the crowds and to give yourself enough time to explore the market in its entirety.

 Basilica de Nuestra Senora de la Soledad

-This church, built in 1690, is dedicated to the patron saint of Oaxaca.
-A highlight of the decorating at this church is the eight sculpted angels, each attached to a chandelier that makes it look like they are holding them in the air.
+It’s a striking affair – one of the highlights is limestone cobbled atrium with a raised colonnade.
+You should also keep an eye out for the eight sculpted angels, each attached to a chandelier that makes it look like they are holding them in the air.

 There is a small museum in the back that displays the history of this small church.
 If you’re looking for a low-key sight with lots of history, this is it.

-Oaxaca Textile Museum
+Pop Into The Oaxaca Textile Museum

 The museum displays nine exclusive collections highlighting unrepeatable textiles.
 These include the tlámachténtli (a local fabric), girdles, rebozos (shawls) from Santa María del Río, and fragments of a huipil embroidered with feathers.